evanrmurphy/SweetScript/README.markdown

 # SweetScript

 A Lisp-like language that compiles into JavaScript.
-It comes with [sweet-expressions](http://www.dwheeler.com/readable/) for programming with more conventional-looking syntax, and brings the power of macros to JavaScript.
+It comes with [sweet-expressions](http://www.dwheeler.com/readable/) for programming with more conventional-looking syntax, and brings macros to JavaScript.
+(Note: the use of sweet-expressions doesn't conform strictly to Wheeler's)

 ## Overview